 display_name | human-readable name for the kernel, e.g. “Python 3.12” |

-The following contents is a frontmatter defines a document that uses the python
+The following content is a frontmatter that defines a document that uses the python kernel:

 kernelspec: